austinbhan/supabaseV2Playground/README.md

 DONE 5d: Create Fetch Utils to Add Supabase Data
 DONE 5e: Create Form Submission Function that calls Fetch Utils DONE 5f: Verify form works with Supabase table
-5g: Form will remove text entries OR redirect to list page
+DONE 5g: Form will remove text entries OR redirect to list page

-6a: Add Delete Button for Each List Entry, make it an individual button per entry?
+DONE 6a: Add Delete Button for Each List Entry, make it an individual button per entry?
-6b: Create Fetch Utils to Delete Supabase Data
+DONE 6b: Create Fetch Utils to Delete Supabase Data
+6c: Link fetch-utils function so that button deletes data

 7a: Create Edit Form of and Individual Book Data
 7b: The edit form should have an individual entry of the specific id